 Jonathan’s clients include major corporations, government departments and agencies, national and international companies, contractors and developers.

-Conducted a substantial arbitration in the UAE under ICC rules, representing an employer in a dispute arising out of the construction of a large mixed use (residential, office, retail and medical) development in the UAE under a FIDIC contract.
-Serious technical issues concerned the construction of the basement and the ability of the floor slabs to withstand hydrostatic pressure and contractual issues included rights to terminate under FIDIC and their interplay with UAE Law.
+Conducting a substantial arbitration in the UAE under ICC rules, representing an employer in a dispute arising out of the construction of a large mixed use (residential, office, retail and medical) development in the UAE under a FIDIC contract.
+Serious technical issues concerned the construction of the basement and the ability of the floor slabs to withstand hydrostatic pressure and contractual issues included rights to terminate under the FIDIC contract and their interplay with UAE Law.

-Appeared for the Respondent M and E contractors in successfully resisting an appeal to the TCC by the main contractor against an award by an arbitrator on points of law, involving legal arguments about the burden of proof, a “global costs” claim.
+Appearing for the Respondent M and E contractors in successfully resisting an appeal to the TCC by the main contractor against an award by an arbitrator on points of law, involving legal arguments about the burden of proof, a “global costs” claim.

 Representing a major construction company in a substantial Defective Premises Act action in the TCC, brought by multiple claimants, arising out of the construction of two blocks of flats in Leeds and a further action; the claims involved novel points of law on class actions and the measure of damages in Defective Premises Act cases.

 Representing contractors in the Court of Appeal in a construction case involving points of law on appeal on the status of an adjudication award and the effect of Calderbank letters on costs; brought in to conduct appeal after adverse decisions below.